-The following items are assigned to the "loans and receivables" measurement category:
+The following items are assigned to category financial assets measured at amortized cost:

-- cash and cash equivalents
+- cash and cash equivalents;

-- deposits over 3 months
+- deposits over 3 months;

-- trade receivables
+- trade receivables;

-- receivables and loans to third parties

-- employee loans
+- employee loans;

-- other receivables
+- other receivables.

-Loans and receivables are initially recognized at fair value and subsequently carried at amortized cost using the effective interest method.
+Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost using the effective interest method (relevant only for the receivables with long-term maturity).